blaenk/site/input/notes/play.markdown

 ## Environments

 It's straightforward to setup different configuration environments by using the `include` directive in configuration files.
 Production configuration files would need to use the `classpath` function to refer to files within the deployed archive.
-This can be used to define a configuration file at a system path such as `/etc/paperclips/production.conf`{.path}, which can then be imported with the `-Dconfig.file` parameter.
+This can be used to define a configuration file at a system path such as <span class="path">/etc/paperclips/production.conf</span>, which can then be imported with the `-Dconfig.file` parameter.

 ```
 include classpath("application.conf")